keerthivasan1999/Condensate_MaterialProperties_Simulation_Analysis/README.md

 This repository contains all simulation inputs, example trajectories, and analysis scripts used in the study
 **_Sticky Interactions Govern Sequence-Dependent Dynamics in Biomolecular Condensates_**, which investigates the **monomer-level, chain-level, and macroscopic dynamics** of biomolecular condensates formed by glutamic acid (E) and lysine (K) sequences.

-This repository compiles simulation setups and analysis tools originally developed by **Dinesh S. Devarajan** and collaborators.
-The methodologies and data support the findings reported in:
+This repository compiles some simulation setups and analysis codes originally written by **Dinesh S. Devarajan** and collaborators.
+These codes were previously used in the study:

 > **Devarajan, D.S., Rekhi, S., Nikoubashman, A., Kim, Y.C., Howard, M.P., and Mittal, J.**
 > _Sequence-dependent material properties of biomolecular condensates and their relation to dilute phase conformations_,